The-Mathematician-1/wvsu4hCTF/WHATEVER_YOU_DO--DONT_READ_THIS!.md

 Windows Powershell (Commands -- automate tasks and manage computer objects.)

 * &#x09;Search for "powershell" in the computer search bar.
-* be sure to format as Select-String -Path "INSERT PATHWAY" HERE -Pattern INSERT "WHATEVER YOU WANT TO SEARCH FOR HERE"
+* be sure to format as: Select-String -Path "INSERT PATHWAY" HERE -Pattern "INSERT WHATEVER YOU WANT TO SEARCH FOR HERE"
 * remember to find pathway, I just need to right-click the file...